GOOGLE EARTH, PEPSI MOON

 In 2004 SEAS was absorbed by the ever-expanding Revolution in Military Affairs — war being just another business model, after all.
 The US Joint Forces Command was interested in its potential to simulate ‘the non-kinetic aspects of combat, things like the diplomatic, economic, political, infrastructure and social issues’.
 It was evaluated by JFCOM’s Joint Concept Development and Experimentation unit during ‘Breaking Point’, an ‘environment-shaping war game’ and adopted for its ability to ‘move us from the current situation where everyone comes together and sits around a table discussing what they would do, to a situation where they actually play in the simulation and their actions have consequences.’

 The Sentient World Simulation, then, is a sentient map of the world, or a map of the sentient world, the human world at least.
-It’s more than the most utopian dreams of the Okhrana police and their contemporaries could ever encompass.
-A dynamic, constantly updated, real-time psychological map of the human world, populated by the digital twins of living people; once these simulacra are enriched with individual DNA and memories, the map (in their theory) will be capable of predicting what each individual will do, perhaps before they even know themselves.
+It’s more than the Okhrana police and their contemporaries could ever have imagined in their most utopian dreams.
+A dynamic, constantly updated, real-time psychological map of the human terrain, populated by the digital twins of living people; once these simulacra are enriched with individual DNA and memories, the map (in their theory) will be capable of predicting what each individual will do, perhaps before they even know themselves.
 All threats, criminal, terroristic or revolutionary, will then be anticipated and neutralised before they can manifest.
-The SWS is a crystal ball for totalitarians, infinitely more multi-dimensional than any paper map or filing system: a representation of the world to control the original — of Baudrillard’s second order of simulations, then, the order of malefice.
-Or his third: the creation of a simulacrum with the intent of using it to control the entity on which it is modelled — isn’t that the essence of sorcery?
+The SWS is a crystal ball for totalitarians, infinitely more sophisticated than any paper map or filing system: a representation of the world to control the world — of Baudrillard’s second order of simulations, then, the order of malefice.
+The creation of a simulacrum with the intent of using it to control the entity on which it is modelled — isn’t that the essence of sorcery?

 It’s easy enough to imagine how the DNA of every person on the planet could be acquired — by nasal swabs in a global pandemic, for instance — but their memories?
 Surely that’s impossible.